Aarhus County Hospital: Buildings

 The County Hospital was designed by the architect Axel Høeg-Hansen in a Neoclassical style with some elements of Functionalism.
 The central part of the hospital complex is a four-story patient building connected to a T-shaped treatment building.
 The patient building is angled and bent to form three divisions.
 Individual buildings have rounded corners at the entrances and flat roofs.
 There is an emphasis on the horizontal with bands of yellow brick in the red-brick walls.
 The entrance to the hospital is through a gate in an employee building to the west.

 The hospital has an adjoining park which was established based on the treatment paradigm used at the time.
 Today most treatment is done on an outpatient basis but when the hospital was built most patients were admitted for a period of time.
 Providing patients with fresh air and space was considered an integral part of treatment, partly because many dwellings were smaller and not as well insulated or heated.

 The hospital has been expanded a number of times, first by the architect Harald Salling-Mortensen in 1963 and Cubo Architects in 2002.

+Departments

+The university hospital has the following departments: